jumattern/grocery_scraping/readme.md

 Project to automatically scrape product information of large Swiss retailers like Coop, Migros, Denner etc. in order to build a comprehensive data base and track developments over time.

-Browsing the webpages and executing JS is done with [RSelenium](https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf), parsing with [rvest](https://rvest.tidyverse.org/).
+Browsing the webpages and executing JS is done with [RSelenium](https://github.com/ropensci/RSelenium), parsing with [rvest](https://rvest.tidyverse.org/).
+RSelenium required [Java](https://www.java.com/de/download/manual.jsp) being installed on the local machine.

 *Work in progress*